Archer season 8

-The eighth season of the animated television series Archer, subtitled Dreamland, began airing on April 5, 2017, and consisted of eight episodes.
-This season is also the first to air on FXX since the series was moved from FX.
+Archer Dreamland is the eighth season of the animated television series Archer, created by Adam Reed.
+The first season to air on FXX since the series was moved from FX, consisting of eight episodes, and the first part of the "coma dream" trilogy (followed by Archer Danger Island and Archer 1999), it aired from April 5 to May 24, 2017.

 Production

 FX renewed Archer for three more seasons with each season consisting of a total of eight episodes.
 On January 12, 2017, it was announced that the series would relocate to FX's sister channel FXX, beginning with Season 8 onwards.